King and Queen Camilla remember late Queen on second anniversary of her death

 The pre-recorded programme featured a new hymn tune commissioned by the King, entitled Crathie in honour of the cherished church, and sung to the words of Come Thou Font Of Every Blessing.

-The gentle, uplifting tune was written by composer Professor Paul Mealor, the church’s resident director of music, who also created a piece for Charles’s coronation.
+The gentle, uplifting melody was written by composer Professor Paul Mealor, the church’s resident director of music, who also created a piece for Charles’s coronation.

 Presenter Claire McCollum was shown the royal pews where the monarch sits, and she chatted to Rev MacKenzie, who spoke of the late Queen’s interest in her fellow parishioners.